Preparing for your studies

 For more specific information for doctoral researchers (PhD, EngD and MPhil candidates), please visit the Doctoral College Essential Information pages.
 Here you will also find the Doctoral College Handbook, with lots of useful information for the current intake of doctoral researchers.

-Graduate House is a social space and workspace for postgraduate taught and research students, as well as for mature undergraduate students studying at the University.
+Based on the Loughborough campus, Graduate House is a social space and workspace for master's and PhD students, as well as mature undergraduate students studying at the University.